 Starting Again From Scratch

 At this point, they could have given up.
-But they’d already come so far, and learned so much.
+But they’d already come so far, and learned why people quit dropshipping.
 Plus, they knew that they still wanted to build a business, and they wanted to do it together.
 They promptly listed Pets Club for sale and set about starting their new store from scratch.

 Thanks to dropshipping, they hadn’t invested in any inventory.
 This meant the pair were able to change course easily, with a minimal financial impact.